marthurhans/CaptainCaptureCapitol/README.md

 - Added Room foreign key with cascade behavior
 - Updated DAO query for date-sorted excursions
 - Moved utility classes into new utils package
-- Dropped TODO markers for DatePicker and Export features
+- Inserted TODO markers for DatePicker and Export features
 - App rebuilt and verified stable with working Room DB (v4)

 DatePicker Integration Completed (May 2025)